chavdahitesh/questions-and-answers/RXJS.md

  BehaviorSubject: A BehaviorSubject has memory of the most recent value it received.
  When a new observer subscribes, it immediately emits the last value to them.
 It also keeps track of the current value, which can be accessed using the value property.

- # Observables and Promises key differences?
+ ## Difference between Observables and Promises ?

 Observables and Promises are both used for handling asynchronous operations in JavaScript, but they have some key differences: